 Appreciate it.
 Thank you so much for having me again.

 Rocket Your Dollar Ep.
-9: Combating Market Volatility
+35: Note Investing in a Down Market

 Rocket Your Dollar Ep.
 36: Real Estate vs. Market Volatility